Summer Nurse Camp

 - Surgical Unit

-- Students must be entering their junior or senior year of high school in the fall of 2019 and be at least 16 years old.
+- Students must be entering their junior or senior year of high school in the fall of the camp year and be at least 16 years old.

 - Students must reside in the Puget Sound area.